 EMDD Faculty & Staff

-Director, Center for Emerging Media Design and Development
+Director, Center for Emerging Media Design & Development

 George & Frances Ball Distinguished Professor of Multimedia Journalism